 The leaves of Redmond Linden tree are slightly smaller than the species but have the signature linden tree heart shape.
 They can grow up to 8 inches long and 6 inches wide.
 They are light to medium green with coarsely serrated margins and flutter in the breeze.
 In the fall, the foliage turns a beautiful pale yellow.

-The Redmond Linden tree produces stunning, showy clusters of tiny, pale yellow flowers covering the canopy in June and producing a fragrance.
+The Redmond Linden tree produces stunning, showy clusters of tiny, pale yellow, fragrant flowers that cover the canopy in June.
 The fruits that follow are rounded nutlets that are enjoyed by song birds.